SimpleFunctions

 Run agent

-LLM with comprehensive toolset (50+ tools — balance, positions, screening, web search, legislative data) reasons multi-turn over the brief.
+LLM with the curated portfolio toolset — balance, positions, screening, web search, legislative data — reasons multi-turn over the brief.

 05